Ditch the packet and make Homemade Ranch Dip. Made with mayonnaise, sour cream, vinegar and dill, it is perfect for all of your dipping needs!

 Some people may suggest that it is really easy to just buy a bottle of ranch or one of those ranch packets.
 And it is but it is also really easy to make creamy ranch dip at home.

-Ranch Dip for vegetables.
+Ranch Dip Ingredients:

 What is good with ranch dip?